nazarsarkisjan/nazarsarkisjan/README.md

 ---

-- Q: 📫 How to reach me:
+- Q: How can I contact you? 📫
-- A: `you can reach me by contacting me through my email: kubiku.contact@gmail.com`
+- A: `You can reach me by contacting me through my email: kubiku.contact@gmail.com`

 <!--
 **nazarsarkisjan/nazarsarkisjan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.